Wildland Fire Academy

 Course Description: This is a classroom-based skills course designed to prepare the prospective fireline supervisor to undertake safe and effective fire management operations.
 It is the second course in a series that collectively serves to develop fire behavior prediction knowledge and skills.
 This course is required for Prescribed Fire Burn Boss Type 3 (RXB3) and all Single Resource Bosses.

-End: Sunday, March 16, 2025, 1700
+End: Sunday, March 22, 2026, 1700

-Location: Capital City Campus, 925 E Sioux Avenue, Pierre, SD Prerequisites: Satisfactory completion of the pre-course work and successful completion of L-180 Human Factors in the Wildland Fire Service.
+Prerequisites: Satisfactory completion of the pre-course work and successful completion of L-180 Human Factors in the Wildland Fire Service.

 Special Instructions: Pre-course work instructions will be sent to all students who have sub-mitted nominations.

 Course Description: This training course is designed as a self-assessment opportunity for individuals preparing to step into a leadership role.
 The course combines one day of classroom instruction followed by a second day in the field with students working through a series of problem-solving events in small teams (Field Leadership Assessment Course).
 Topics include leader-ship values and principles, transition challenges for new leaders, situational leadership, team cohesion factors, ethical decision making, and after-action review techniques.
 Some course delivery may be arduous in nature.
-This is a great Leadership and Development Course.
+This is a great Leadership and Development Course.26 academy 7.png

 S-219 Firing Operations

-Start: Friday, March 14, 2025, 0800*
+Start: Friday, March 21, 2026, 0800

-End: Sunday, March 16, 2025, 1700
+End: Sunday, March 22, 2026, 1700

 Location: Capital City Campus, 925 E Sioux Avenue, Pierre, SD